yananli117/E2SE/README.md

   java ComFile1 n
   ```
 ###  Throughput test
 follow the instructions in TestGuild/README.md to install dependencies and the benchmark tool (Siege), configure key server and test client, and test the throughput of key server.
+This is only for throughput test.